Last Updated on

 By no means we advocate buying new clothes or other travel items for the sake of switching too eco friendly travel products.
 However, if they are genuinely worn out and need replacing think eco or ethical.

-Allow some time to do this, and consider looking for sustainable, eco friendly or ethical companies – from luggage sets, to laptop carriers, to umbrellas, there are a plethora of different types of products on the market.
+Allow some time to do this.
+Also, consider looking for sustainable, eco friendly or ethical companies.
+Everything from luggage sets, to laptop carriers, to umbrellas, there are a plethora of different types of products on the market.
 When you begin researching, the ‘eco’ products are likely to be more expensive, and as you read their credentials I’ve always felt a tad befuddled?
 Are they the real deal?
 Do they really do what they say they do?
 Will your extra cash really be spent in an effective manner?
-I can’t answer any of those questions, but allow a bit of extra time to do your research – and make a purchase that supports the future of the planet.
+I can’t answer any of those questions.
+However, allow a bit of extra time to do your research.
+Also, make a purchase that supports the future of the planet.

 Like It>> Pin It>> Eco Friendly Travel Products